Information about our lab

 The following is a description of some of the major projects going on in the lab:

 - One major focus of the lab is to understand how people who have lost central vision due to macular degeneration adapt and start to use peripheral vision for everyday life.
+The Macular Degeneration Plasticity project addressees this issue.
 This project is part of the larger human connectome project, which will map the brain’s connections.

 - Another focus of the lab is to characterize the brains of healthy agers.
 This is part of the McKnight Brain Aging Registry, a consortium of 4 institutions (UAB, University of Florida, University of Arizona, University of Miami), and is funded by the McKnight Brain Institute.
 Here are some of the available outputs of the McKnight Brain Aging Registry so far.